 What is the ImageGuide Registry?

-The ImageGuide Registry is the first cardiovascular registry of its kind, focusing on SPECT and PET imaging studies.
+The ImageGuide Registry is the first cardiovascular registry of its kind, focusing on non-invasive cardiac imaging studies.
 The primary purpose of the registry is quality improvement, and it provides a fully integrated platform to seamlessly collect data in nuclear imaging labs to measure quality, safety, and efficiency.

 What are the benefits to participating in the ImageGuide Registry?